tillbaum/pytiba/README.md

 #### Papersize-format matching Sheetformat Size
-To get this function to work you have to add Print Forms with the papersizeformat you want to print to your Windows Print Management.
+To get this function to work you have to add Print Forms with the papersizeformat you want to print to your Print Management on Windows.
-You can open this dialog by typing "Print Management" in your SearchBox in the WIN10 taskbar.
-(Or when you start from the "Conrol Panel": ControlPanel>AdministrativeTools>PrintManagement)
+(From the Windows Conrol Panel its ControlPanel>AdministrativeTools>PrintManagement)

 <img src="https://github.com/tillbaum/pytiba/blob/master/pytiba%20documentation/pdf_export/PrintManagementForms.png" alt="alt text" >

 <img src="https://github.com/tillbaum/pytiba/blob/master/pytiba%20documentation/pdf_export/Add%20Print%20Forms.png" alt="alt text" >

+If you add forms they will be available globaly to most installed pdf printers.
+You can open this dialog by typing "Print Management" in your SearchBox in the WIN10 taskbar.
+The new forms must be named "widthxheight" i.e. "90x65", "85x Those print forms are saved in the registry "\HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Print\Forms".
+This key can be exported and imported on other system, so you have to create print forms only once.

+Now in the pdf_export tool has a function which collects all the

+Now most AEC firms print on large plotters with

 In the Print Management dialog you can Add Forms by